Valuation Guide

 What was brought into force on 31 January 2025 was the abolition of the two-year ownership requirement for statutory lease extensions.
 From that date, anyone who is the registered owner of a qualifying leasehold flat can serve a Section 42 notice immediately, without needing to have owned the flat for two years first.
 This is helpful for someone who has just bought a flat with a lease close to 80 years: they can act quickly.
 The marriage value rules, separately, remain unchanged for now.

 Until the marriage value abolition is in force, current law applies.
 Treat any future change as upside if it lands before you act, rather than as something to plan a sale or extension around.
 Leases continue to shorten in the meantime, so waiting in the hope of reform can backfire: a flat with 82 years now may have 80 years by the time the law changes, and the legal threshold is only relevant under the current rules.
+The draft Commonhold and Leasehold Reform Bill, published in January 2026, restates the direction of travel, but it is a separate future reform and changes nothing about marriage value today.

 Extend Now or Wait?